These are the main types of professionals you can expect to work with throughout your surrogacy journey.

 “I like to think of the parents and the surrogate in the center, kind of like the nucleus, and the team of professionals surrounding and supporting them — providing a foundation for them to have a really amazing and wonderful experience of having a baby,” said Victoria T. Ferrara, Founder and Legal Director, of Worldwide Surrogacy Specialists.

 A reproductive endocrinologist will conduct medical screenings, create embryos and help your surrogate achieve pregnancy.
-You should be sure to work with a reproductive physician who has extensive experience with surrogacy — and particularly with gay, bi and trans intended fathers.
+A reproductive endocrinologist is a medical doctor who has completed 7 years of training after medical school who is sub specialized in using advanced fertility technology to help you have your child.
+You should be sure to work with a reproductive physician and IVF center who has extensive experience with surrogacy — and particularly with gay, bi and trans intended fathers.

 “Not all reproductive physicians are familiar with surrogacy,” said Ferrara of Worldwide Surrogacy.
 “And we want to know that someone has a really good understanding of all the parties involved.”
 The doctor should understand the role of your gestational carrier and egg donor — and honor your identity as the intended parent.
 If you are partnered, and you both hope to have a genetic connection to a future child, your doctor should understand the importance of creating healthy embryos using two sperm sources.